 Rockingham Rapper take their name from the Rockingham Forest of Northamptonshire.
 The team performs Rapper sword dances & Appalachian step dances.

-Coton Morris is a mixed morris side based in the Cambridge and South Fens area that dances Cotswold style.
+A mixed Cotswold morris side based in the Cambridge and South Fens area who leap high & dance energetically.

 Sutton Masque is a mixed Border Morris dance side from Sutton-in-the-Isle in the southern reaches of the Cambridgeshire fens.